Kiord/SpaceBrowser/README.md

 ## Features

+SpaceBrowser recreates the main features of SpaceMonger 1.4 in a modern, cross-platform application.

+### Visualization and scanning

-- Interactive, customizable treemap
+- Size-proportional treemap for files and folders
-- Native back/forward navigation
-- Optional free-space display
+- Optional free-space node for scanned volumes
+- Configurable small-file aggregation threshold
-- Scan progress, estimate, and cancellation
+- Live scan progress, time estimate, and cancellation
-- Persistent settings and custom config location
+- Exclusions for paths, hidden files, symlinks, and network filesystems

+### Navigation and actions

+- Treemap navigation with Back, Forward, Parent, and Root commands
+- Hover details with full path, byte size, modification date, and system icon
+- Open, Open with, and filesystem Properties actions
+- Optional move-to-trash command with confirmation and rescan

+### Customization

-- Appearance presets and controls
+- Rectangle color palettes, scale, shape and shading
 - Rebindable keyboard shortcuts
-- File details with system icons
-- Open, Open with, and Properties actions
-- Optional deletion with confirmation
+- Persistent settings

+### Platforms

-- Windows, Linux and macOS (not tested)
+- Windows and Linux support
+- macOS build available but not yet tested

 ## Usage